 The World Customs Organisation, Interpol and Europol all have counterfeiting in their remits, working together, and with the USA's Immigration & Customs Enforcement (ICE,) which hosts the multi-agency IPR.

 The European Commission has major concerns regarding counterfeiting and piracy and IPR enforcement.
 Notably DG TAXUD, DG MARKT and DG TRADE have taken a lead.
-However, their work programmes are now being assisted through the EU Observatory, which is based at the EU Intellectual Property Office.
+However, their work programmes are now being assisted through the EU Observatory on IP Infringements, which is based at the EU Intellectual Property Office.
 The Observatory is taking a major lead on developing greater understanding and building tools and programmes to assist the protection and enforcement of IP rights.

 In the UK, primary responsibility for enforcing the criminal provisions of the Trade Marks Act 1994 is still trading standards.
 Its departments are attached to most of the local authorities in the UK.
 However, due to the increasing involvement of organised criminal networks in counterfeiting and piracy and its strong links to other forms of criminality, police agencies have increasingly become involved, not only to TS (who have no powers of arrest) but also in leading major criminal investigations such as Operation Blackout